sparkbold-learn/sql-join-tables-readme-houston-web-082718/README.md

 Let's imagine a database that keeps track of pets and their owners.
 This Pet's Database has an Owners table and a Cats table.
 The Cats table has a column, `owner_id`, that contains a foreign key corresponding to the `id` column of the Owners table.

 In this way, an individual cat is associated to the person that owns it.
 Any number of cats can have the same owner.
-In other words, any number of cats can have the name `owner_id`.
+In other words, any number of cats can have the same `owner_id`.

 Let's say we have the following owners: